-There’s been no shortage of informative blog posts on diversity and inclusion (D&I) in tech over the past few years, so we had no excuse for not understanding how we found ourselves in the infamous hole of diversity debt.
+There’s been no shortage of informative blog posts on diversity, equity, and inclusion (DEI) in tech over the past few years, so we had no excuse for not understanding how we found ourselves in the infamous hole of diversity debt.
 Luckily, we had plenty of guidance to help us start climbing out.

 It was easy to look around at Help Scout and notice which identities were well-represented and which were missing, but it was important to us to learn how people on our team self-identify so we don’t make assumptions.

 About a year ago, we launched our first demographic survey to find out where we stood and to inform our goals and areas for improvement.

 We compared ourselves to the U.S. census data, as well as to Slack’s self-reported data from earlier in 2016:

 The results showed that our team at the time of the survey was predominantly white and male, and our engineering and design teams were the least diverse teams across race and gender at 90% male and 86% white.

 After looking at that data, we set some goals.
 My main focus for 2016-2017 was to add more diverse talent to the team, but we set inclusivity-related goals as well: